The Evolution of Beliefs over Signed Social Networks: Opinion Dynamics over Signed Social Networks

 where ${-m}\in\{i,j\}\setminus \{m\}$ and $0\leq \alpha \leq 1$.

 \item {\it (Negative Update)} If $\{i,j\}\in\mathsf{E}_{\rm neg} $, either node $m\in\{i,j\}$ updates its belief as

 where $\beta\geq 0$. \end{itemize}

-The positive update is consistent with the classical DeGroot model (\cite{degroot}), where each node iteratively updates its belief as a convex combination of the previous beliefs of its neighbors in the social graph.
+The positive update is consistent with the classical DeGroot model (\cite{degroot}), where each node iteratively updates its belief as a convex combination of the previous beliefs of itself and of the neighbor with which it interacts.
 This update naturally reflects {\it trustful} or {\it cooperative} relationships.
 It is sometimes referred to as na\"{i}ve learning in social networks, under which {\it wisdom} can be held by the crowds (\cite{naive}).
 The positive update tends to drive node beliefs closer to each other and can be thought of as the attraction of the beliefs.

 The dynamics on the negative edges, on the other hand, is not yet universally agreed upon in the literature.
 Considerable efforts have been made to characterize these {\it mistrustful} or {\it antagonistic} relationships, which has led to a number of insightful models, e.g., \cite{misinfo, como, altafini1, altafini2}.
 Our negative update rule enforces belief differences between interacting nodes, and is the {\it opposite} of the attraction of beliefs represented by the positive update.